AlexHappyCode/CSC845-twitter-spam-detection/alex/README.md

 Once the packages are installed, simply run all cells and scroll down to see the results and the number of mismatches displayed in the pie chart.
-The final pie chart in the notebook showcases the random forest after having been run on the entire dataset
+The final pie chart in the notebook showcases the random forest after having been run on the entire dataset.